TheZenTester/CVEasy/README.md

 ### Summary File

 The summary file (`[prefix]-nessus-summary.md`) contains:
-- A table with all findings sorted by exploit availability and severity
+- A table with all findings sorted by exploit availability, POC count, star count and severity (by default)
   - Exploit availability is broken down into 3 categories:
     - `Y - Research` - when the `-r`/`--research` flag is used, if one of the CVE repositorites identifies a PoC
     - `Y - Nessus` - when the Nessus plugin data specifies a vulnerability exists.
 If `-r`/`--research` flag is used, but a finding has this designation, it means the research efforts did not return any PoCs.
-    - 'N' - No exploits available :( - but that doesn't mean the finding isn't worth looking at!
+    - `N` - No exploits available :( - but that doesn't mean the finding isn't worth looking at!
 - Links to individual finding files (when using the `-f` option)
+- Additional columns for POC Count and Star Count (when using `-r` and `--github-token` options)
-- An additional column for Tester Notes
+- A column for Tester Notes
 - Summary statistics including:
   - Total unique targets (split into IPs and hostnames)
   - Total unique findings
   - Findings by severity
   - Findings with exploits
+  - GitHub repository statistics (when using `-r` and `--github-token` options)

 ### Finding Files